 Well it does in my browsers anyway.
 Review of bitdefender total security 2018 for mac.
 A popup will ask you what to do trust or block.
 Bitdefender also has its own browser protection for Safari, Chrome or Firefox.
 This added security DOES effect somewhat your browsers performance.

 I’ve been using for years to strip rich-text formatting, because it only handles text, although it includes any implicit encoding related to character sets and languages.
 (Bare Bones still offers its free software, which has the same core text-handling features, but you can also download a full version of BBEdit, which remains working forever after a 30-day full trial period with only its Web-authoring and a few advanced tools removed.)
 I copy text that I either know has embedded formatting or that I suspect does, switch to BBEdit (or TextWrangler), paste and then select and copy it again, and then switch to the app I want to paste into.
-How much are mac desktop computers The other neat part about rich text is that you can often preserve formatting, links, and other structure when you copy from a browser to a word processor or other software.
+The other neat part about rich text is that you can often preserve formatting, links, and other structure when you copy from a browser to a word processor or other software.